Product

 Key Steps in Building a Data Map

 1. Identify what categories of personal data your organization collects.
 This step emphasizes the importance of compliance management in preserving data privacy.
+Also, it's here where data mapping can help strengthen efforts to adhere to regulations and standards such as GDPR and CCPA.

 Identifying where personal data lives and how it is processed builds and maintains consumer and stakeholder trust over time.
 This is vital to your compliance program's success.